Rhinostone/gina/framework/v0.3.15-alpha.4/core/plugins/lib/security-headers/hide-powered-by/README.md

 ```

 The flag (default `false`) makes the Isaac engine skip the
-`X-Powered-By` emission at all 15 `writeHead` sites.
-It is a no-op on
+`X-Powered-By` write at every site at once.
+It is a no-op on the
-the Express engine — use `gina.plugins.HidePoweredBy()` middleware
+Express engine — use `gina.plugins.HidePoweredBy()` middleware
 there.
 Bundles that want belt-and-suspenders coverage across both
 engines can set the flag AND register the middleware (each is a no-op
 on the engine the other handles).